 11. Retrieval and Deletion of Customer Personal Data

 11.1.
 Customer hereby acknowledges and accepts the functionality of the Products and the data retention and deletion policies as provided to Customer by Samsara, which may impact Customer Personal Data.
 Samsara will enable Customer to delete Customer Personal Data during the term of the Agreement in a manner consistent with the functionality of the Products.
-Following termination or expiration of the Agreement, Customer will be entitled to retrieve its Customer Personal Data in accordance with the Agreement and Samsara will promptly delete Customer Personal Data from its systems following such retrieval period, unless applicable law requires storage of the Customer Personal Data.
+Upon termination or expiration of the Agreement, Customer may retrieve its Customer Personal Data in accordance with the Agreement and Samsara will promptly delete Customer Personal Data from its systems following such retrieval period, unless applicable law requires storage of the Customer Personal Data.

 12.1.
 Any claims brought under this Addendum (including under the Standard Contractual Clauses) shall be subject to the terms and conditions, including but not limited to, the exclusions and limitations of liability set forth in the Agreement.

 13.1.
-To the extent that Customer Personal Data relates to California residents, Samsara will not retain, use, sell or otherwise disclose Customer Personal Data other than as required by law or as needed to provide and support the Products, as set forth in the Agreement.
-For purposes of this section, the term “sell” shall have the meaning given to them in the California Consumer Privacy Act of 2018, as amended.
+To the extent that Customer Personal Data relates to California residents, Samsara will not retain, use, sell, share, or otherwise disclose Customer Personal Data (including for any commercial purpose or other purpose outside of the direct business relationship between the parties) other than as allowed by law or as needed to provide and support the Products, as set forth in the Agreement.
+For purposes of this section, the terms “sell” and “share" shall have the meaning given to them in the CPRA.

 Standard Contractual Clauses